 The material is excellent quality and durable regardless of how hard you work your pooch.
 The harness is comfortable so that you can be confident they are getting everything they need and some more.

 About the Breed

-Corgis are intelligent dogs that pick things up very quickly and respond to human emotion – if you have a Corgi you will know the huge amount of love they bring into your life despite their small size.
+Corgis are intelligent dogs that pick things up very quickly and respond to human emotion – if you have a Corgi, you will know the tremendous amount of love they bring into your life despite their small size.